mrjacobbloom/teamWORK/README.md

 # Run the test suite

+Note: the test suite uses some newer JS features. if you get errors like "unexpected token function" then you'll need to run the test suite on a newer version of Node.js (7.6 or newer).

 1. If this is your first time running the tests, make sure to install the test-specific dependencies: